seinecle/codapps/docs/generated-slides/subdir/essential-notions-on-development_temp_html.md

 - Then we can attach actions to each of these components (a "click action" on a button, etc)

 //ST: !
 How will you do that in practice?
-There are two ways.

-//ST: !
-==== a.
-DIY or the Ikea way?

-//ST: !
 Building a new mobile app is like building a new piece of furniture : you can build it yourself from scratch, or buy it at Ikea and just assemble it.

 //ST: !
 Codename One, the framewok we use, gives you these two options: Do It YourSelf (DYI) or Ikea.